Health and social care providers in England must be registered with the Care Quality Commission.

-The Care Quality Commission is the health and adult social care regulator, and they are responsible for making sure that providers continue to meet the Fundamental Standards and Key Lines of Enquiry.
-They do this by analysing and inspecting services, by asking providers to assess themselves and by collecting information to help them monitor how they are performing.
-They undertake reviews and inspections of healthcare services on an ongoing basis to ensure they remain compliant with the standards.
+The Care Quality Commission analyses and and inspects services, asks care providers to assess themselves, and collects information to monitor how care providers are performing.
+They undertake reviews and inspections of health and scocial care services on an ongoing basis to ensure they remain compliant with the standards.